 When processing the clients’ orders, the Bank respects the chronological priority of their submission.

 Refusing to execute the Order.
 The Bank is entitled to refuse to execute the Order if its execution would be contrary to legal regulations, the rules of the relevant Execution Venue, a statute of the relevant investment or other fund, the trade policy of the Bank, SG or its financial group or another subject that contributes to the processing of the Order, or its execution could lead to a conflict of interests between the Bank and the Client or between the Bank’s individual clients, the execution of the Order could lead to the manipulation of the market, a breach of Sanctions or the Client did not complete the relevant Investor Questionnaire and did not explicitly refuse to complete it.
+The Bank is entitled to refuse to execute the Order submitted to the Bank orally by telephone if the Client has refused to complete the Investor Questionnaire.

 If a conflict of interests really does occur between the Bank’s individual clients, the Bank will inform these clients by phone.
 The Bank is entitled to refuse to execute the Order if it has, with regard to common market practice, the price of the Instrument, the volume, the impact of the Order on the market liquidity or volatility or market transparency, a justifiable suspicion that the execution of the Order could lead to market manipulation.
 The Bank is entitled to ask the Client to explain the purpose of the Order and if, in spite of the Client’s explanation, it will have a justified suspicion that the execution of the Order could lead to market manipulation, it cannot execute the Order.
 The relevant provisions of the Capital Market Trading Act impose this obligation on the Bank.